Sam-Dragon/interview/communication/kafka/star-questions.md

 #.
 Let say due to workload traffic, i have scaled my application by increasing instances.
 How do you ensure duplicate messages are not consumed?
  - Consumer groups

 #.
+How to avoid duplicate messages in kafka?
+How would you achieve it
+ - It can achieved by following ways
+   - Make producer idempotent
+   - Make consumer idempotent
+   - Use Transactions

+#.
 Can we read messages from certain point or data from topic? [**TRY THIS**] <br>
  - Yes, using partition & offset